BBC Northern Dance Orchestra: Closure

 The band was threatened with closure in 1969, as much of its work was by then being carried out by the London-based BBC Big Band, the successor to the BBC Dance Orchestra and BBC Showband, which functioned as part of the larger BBC Radio Orchestra.
 A public outcry about the closure of the NDO followed, and the band was retained.
 However, under a shake-up of musical policy, the orchestra was reorganised by the BBC in 1974 as the BBC Northern Radio Orchestra.
-Under the leadership of Neil Richardson, it continued, until the BBC closed many of its in-house orchestras in 1986.
+Under the leadership of Neil Richardson, it continued until the BBC closed many of its in-house orchestras in 1986.

 Recordings

-The NDO made a number of recordings, including, in 1972, a vinyl LP (BBC Records REC 133s), and a CD, A Legend Reborn (NDO CD 101); neither of these are still available.
+The NDO made a number of recordings, including, in 1972, a vinyl LP (BBC Records REC 133s), and a CD, A Legend Reborn (NDO CD 101); these are still available second hand via the NDO project website www.northerndanceorchestra.org.uk.

 In 2012, a double CD, DIAMONDS: The Best of the BBC Northern Dance Orchestra, was produced by three ex-BBC staff to celebrate 60 years of music by the orchestra.

 In 2013 another double CD album PURE GOLD 1, was issued with music from the band's beginnings up to around 1966.

 In November 2013 a double album called RUBY was issued, containing some rare experimental stereo recordings and some of the last stereo recordings the band made in the 1970s.

 In April 2014 another limited edition double album, PURE GOLD 2, was released.
 As with all the preceding CD's this is being sold at cost, and for this double album donations are encouraged to benefit the Musicians Union Benevolent Fund.

 September 2014 saw the issue of a 61 track double album, PURE GOLD 3.
 This contains earlier tracks and more of the last stereo recordings the band made in 1974.